MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/dashboard/create-a-new-hardware-submission.md

 ## Submit your new hardware

-1. Go to [Partner Center](https://partner.microsoft.com/dashboard) and sign in using your credentials.
+1. Go to [the Partner Center Hardware dashboard](https://partner.microsoft.com/en-us/dashboard/hardware/Search) and sign in using your credentials.

 1. Select **Submit new hardware**.

     :::image type="content" source="./images/create-a-new-hardware-submission/hardware-list.png" alt-text="Screenshot of the the list of submitted hardware list.":::

-1. In the **Packages and signing properties** section, choose a product name for your driver submission.
+1. In the **Packages and signing properties** section, enter a product name for your driver submission.
 This name can be used to search for and organize your driver submissions.

 >[!NOTE]
 >If you share your driver with another company, they will see this name.